mor94n/mor94n/README.md

 ## Hi there, Im Morgan

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning anything and everything :^)
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate on full stack applications
 - 🥅 2022 Goals: Learn more about web3
 - ⚡ Fun fact: I play guitar, bass guitar and I love to go bouldering